hpssjellis/my-examples-for-the-arduino-portentaH7/README.md

 So Far what is working:

+#### 0
-0. [my00-dual-clean.ino](my00-dual-clean.ino) As the M7 core loads itself and using bootM4() the M4 core, what if one of them has a problem and you are working on the other one?
+[my00-dual-clean.ino](my00-dual-clean.ino) As the M7 core loads itself and using bootM4() the M4 core, what if one of them has a problem and you are working on the other one?
 Sometimes you need to clean both cores before you can upload new code to both cores.
 Or at least clean the other code before uploading new code.

+#### 1
-1. [my01-BlinkM7.ino](my01-BlinkM7.ino) Get the Portenta H7 Blinking with it's weird on board LED's connected to 3V3 so you have to send LOW to turn it on.
+[my01-BlinkM7.ino](my01-BlinkM7.ino) Get the Portenta H7 Blinking with it's weird on board LED's connected to 3V3 so you have to send LOW to turn it on.
 Great for the board health (can't send 5V to it and break the LED), but crappy for anyone use to HIGH turns LED's on.

 ### note: the my02 group is farily advanced, best to skip to my03
  The changes were add -fexceptions to the cflags.txt and cxxflags.txt files in the board location  AppData\Local\Arduino15\packages\arduino-beta\hardware\mbed\1.2.2\variants\PORTENTA_H7_M4

+#### 2a
-2. "A" [my02a-dual-core.ino](my02-dual-core.ino) Proud of this.
+[my02a-dual-core.ino](my02-dual-core.ino) Proud of this.
 I have taken the Pro Tutorial and made it more smooth.
 This code can be flashed to either core and randomly sets blue and green onboard LED flashing.
 This is the way to write dual core code.
 Pro Tutorial at  https://www.arduino.cc/pro/hardware/product/portenta-h7 then go to there tutorials

+#### 2b
-2. "B" [my02b-dual-core-RPC.ino](my02-dual-core-RPC.ino) An advanced program.
+[my02b-dual-core-RPC.ino](my02-dual-core-RPC.ino) An advanced program.
 The M4 core cannot print to Serial, so this advanced example uses RPC (Remote Procedure Call) to send a print command from the M4 core to the M7 core to print to serial.
 Note: You must change a compiler directive for the M4 core, add -fexceptions to the cflags.txt and cxxflags.txt files in the board location  AppData\Local\Arduino15\packages\arduino-beta\hardware\mbed\1.2.2\variants\PORTENTA_H7_M4

+#### 2c
-2. "C" [my02c-dual-core-RPC-variable.ino](my02c-dual-core-RPC-variable.ino) Another advanced file that I would leave until you are more comfortable with the Portenta
+[my02c-dual-core-RPC-variable.ino](my02c-dual-core-RPC-variable.ino) Another advanced file that I would leave until you are more comfortable with the Portenta

+#### 2d
-2. "D" [my02d-dual-core-RPC-timer.ino](my02d-dual-core-RPC-timer.ino) Another advanced file that I would leave until you are more comfortable with the Portenta this one uses and interval instead of the delay.
+[my02d-dual-core-RPC-timer.ino](my02d-dual-core-RPC-timer.ino) Another advanced file that I would leave until you are more comfortable with the Portenta this one uses and interval instead of the delay.

+#### 2e
-2. "E" [my02e-easier-dual.ino](my02e-easier-dual.ino) Easier Dual RPC programming that fully seperates the M4 and M7 core programs but still in one file.
+[my02e-easier-dual.ino](my02e-easier-dual.ino) Easier Dual RPC programming that fully seperates the M4 and M7 core programs but still in one file.
 A very small delay added to the M7 core while the M4 core has a long delay to slow things donw enough to see what is happening.
 Means more code to write, but much easier to understand and to build from.

+#### 2f
-2. "F" [my02f_easy_m4_rpc_print.ino](my02f_easy_m4_rpc_print.ino) This is my new favorite RPC.
+[my02f_easy_m4_rpc_print.ino](my02f_easy_m4_rpc_print.ino) This is my new favorite RPC.
 It redirects regular Serial.println from the M4 core to the M7 as regular Serial.println, by using ``` #define Serial RPC1  ``` but only for the M4 core.

 ### Note: End advanced RPC stuff that requires a few changes to your library
  The changes were add -fexceptions to the cflags.txt and cxxflags.txt files in the board location  AppData\Local\Arduino15\packages\arduino-beta\hardware\mbed\1.2.2\variants\PORTENTA_H7_M4

+#### 3
-3. [my03-BLE-LED-control.ino](my03-BLE-LED-control.ino) All this does is activate the onboard LED using BLE.
+[my03-BLE-LED-control.ino](my03-BLE-LED-control.ino) All this does is activate the onboard LED using BLE.
 I use the nrf-connect androd app, but any BlueTooth connectivity app should be able to turn on and off your LED.

+#### 4
-4. [my04-BLE-LED-multi-control.ino](my04-BLE-LED-multi-control.ino) Proud of this baby.
+[my04-BLE-LED-multi-control.ino](my04-BLE-LED-multi-control.ino) Proud of this baby.
 It scand for BLE LED activated boards that must have "LED" in their bluetooth set local name and then one after another flashes the on board LED.
 The boards even work when fully disconnected from a computer (use a usb stick to power the boards).
 Unfortunately to test this out you need more than one board.
 I have a few Nano 33 IOT boards that have  my03-BLE-LED-control.ino running powered by a wall charger.

+#### 5
-5. [my05-Web-server.ino](my05-Web-server.ino) Cool webserver with buttons to control the on-board LED.
+[my05-Web-server.ino](my05-Web-server.ino) Cool webserver with buttons to control the on-board LED.
 Needs to show the serial monitor to discover the local IP address.
 You must be on the same local network to view the page.
 More complex to make as a full www webpage.
 Strangely needs to be connected to a computers USB port, that should not be an issue.

+#### 6
-6. [my06_LED_onboard_setRGB.ino](my06_LED_onboard_setRGB.ino) a fairly advanced program that allows complete control of the on-board LED's.
+[my06_LED_onboard_setRGB.ino](my06_LED_onboard_setRGB.ino) a fairly advanced program that allows complete control of the on-board LED's.

+#### 7
-7. [my07-analog-test.ino](my07-analog-test.ino) Jusat a program that quicly prints out all the analogRead pins A0-A6
+[my07-analog-test.ino](my07-analog-test.ino) Jusat a program that quicly prints out all the analogRead pins A0-A6

+#### 8
-8. [my08-mbed-blink.ino](my08-mbed-blink.ino)   starting to use the mbed compiler, fairly different from arduino code.
+[my08-mbed-blink.ino](my08-mbed-blink.ino)   starting to use the mbed compiler, fairly different from arduino code.

+#### 9
-9. [my09-tensorflow-machine-learning-link.md](my09-tensorflow-machine-learning-link.md)  Read my opinions in that folder.
+[my09-tensorflow-machine-learning-link.md](my09-tensorflow-machine-learning-link.md)  Read my opinions in that folder.
 I did get the TensorflowLite Hello_world working on the serial-plotter.
 Now I am able to convert my TensorflowJS Vanilla Javascript Machine Learning models to a C header file format for the Arduino.
 Check out this page. https://github.com/hpssjellis/my-examples-for-the-arduino-portentaH7/tree/master/m09-Tensoflow/tfjs-convert-to-arduino-header

 <img src="image-video/crashTest01.png" alt="Crash test SeeeduinoXIAO and PortentaH7 both cores"  />